EzYDark/EzYScript-PUBG/README.md

 ### Notice
 - Script only work if PUBG is active and mouse isn't showing
 - AutoHotkey (AHK) doesn't need bypass against BattlEye, because AHK is whitelisted.
 But if AHK reading or writing to any application, it can be banned.
+- Don't use the mouse scroll wheel to scroll between the slots

 ```markdown